Do vegans eat cheese? No. Cheese comes from a cow, and vegans do not eat animals or products derived from animals.

 Vegans, on the the other hand, avoid all dairy, so any type of cheese is a no-go!

-Reasons include the exploitation of cows in the dairy industry and the heavy environmental impact of cheese production.
+Reasons can include the exploitation of cows in the dairy industry, religious beliefs, and/or the heavy environmental impact of cheese production.

 While vegans do not eat dairy cheese, they may choose to eat vegan cheese alternatives made from plant based ingredients like nuts and nutritional yeast.